 The Audit Committee operates pursuant to a written charter that is approved by the Board and available on the Company's website at www.cassinfo.com.
 The Audit Committee oversees the accounting and financial reporting processes of the Company and the audits of the Company's financial statements.
 The Audit Committee is responsible for appointing, determining funding for and overseeing the independent registered public accountants for the Company, and meeting with the independent registered public accountants and other corporate officers to review matters relating to corporate financial reporting and accounting procedures and policies.
 Among other responsibilities, the Audit Committee reviews financial information provided to shareholders and others, assesses the adequacy of financial and accounting controls and evaluates the scope of the audits of the independent registered public accountants and reports on the results of such reviews to the Board.
-In addition, the Audit Committee assists the Board in its oversight of the performance of the Company's internal auditors.
-The Audit Committee meets with the internal auditors on a quarterly basis to review the scope and results of such services.
-The Board has determined that Mr. Grace and Mr. Krieg, each of whom the Board has determined to be independent, qualify as "audit committee financial experts", as defined by the SEC and in accordance with the Nasdaq listing rules.
+In addition, the Audit Committee meets with the internal auditors on a quarterly basis to review the scope and results of such services.
+The Board has determined that Mr. Grace qualifies as "audit committee financial expert," as defined by the SEC and in accordance with the Nasdaq listing rules.